-The OCOO has overall responsibility for the Office of Human Resources; Office of the Chief Technology Officer, the Department of School Safety and Security; the Department of Facilities Management; the Department of Financial Services; the Department of Management, Budget, and Planning; the Department of Transportation; the Department of Materials Management; the Department of Reporting and Regulatory Accountability; the Department of Association Relations; the Appeals/Transfer Unit; and High School Athletics.
+The OCOO has overall responsibility for the Office of Human Resources; Office of the Chief Technology Officer, the Department of School Safety and Security; the Department of Facilities Management; the Department of Financial Services; the Department of Management, Budget, and Planning; the Department of Transportation; the Department of Materials Management; the Department of Association Relations; the Transfer and Appeals Unit; and the Athletics Unit.
 The OCOO monitors each of its office, department, and division strategic plans to ensure that they are aligned to the MCPS strategic plan.
 The office works with each of its offices and departments to develop, monitor, and assess goals and performance measures.
 Additionally, this office has primary responsibility for legal services, staffing of schools, athletics, and the Entrepreneurial Activities Fund.
 The office prepares items for Board of Education action, discussion, and information relating to schools, procurement, facilities management, budget, materials management, transportation, appeals, association relations, and all financial matters.